-People meet every day, and since the Covid-19 pandemic, many seminars are taking place online.
-The big advantage of this is that you can look back on a year full of interesting discussions on this page.
+People meet every day, and since the Covid-19 pandemic, many conferences are held online.
+The big advantage of this is that you can look back on our interesting discussions on this page.

 7 July 2021 - Generation Equality Forum Paris – Reflections & Opportunities for Gender Equality and SRHR Advocates